 The host key, of course, controls the Web server hostname (and port, optionally) that will be contacted by beets (default: musicbrainz.org).
+The server must have search indices enabled (see Building search indexes).

 The ratelimit option, an integer, controls the number of Web service requests per second (default: 1).
 Do not change the rate limit setting if you're using the main MusicBrainz server-on this public server, you're limited to one request per second.